Pullman, Chicago: Media and entertainment

 Pullman has been featured in several major motion pictures.
 Road to Perdition (starring Tom Hanks and Paul Newman) was filmed in historic Pullman, with scenes featuring the factory and how it "once was" with workers, as well as many other scenes of the neighborhood.
 The 1993 film The Fugitive had several key scenes in Pullman.
 Harrison Ford was featured in a local bar, next running down an alley, and over the tops of several Pullman rowhouses.
 In April 2007, Universal Studios filmed The Express: The Ernie Davis Story, which also featured several scenes in Pullman.

-The Polar Express animated scenes at the North Pole were based on Pullman architecture.
-Santa Claus emerges from a building based on the Pullman Company Administration Building; other buildings are based on the architectural style in Pullman.
-Robert Zemeckis, who designed the movie, grew up in the Roseland neighborhood near Pullman.
+Scenes from The Polar Express at the North Pole were based on Pullman architecture.
+Santa Claus emerges from a building based on the Pullman Company Administration Building; other buildings were based on the architectural style in Pullman.
+Robert Zemeckis, who directed the movie, grew up in the Roseland neighborhood near Pullman.